blackfennec-org/blackfennec/docs/source/development/domain/type_system/type.rst

     }

-After loading the type, the :ref:`definition_type_registry` will be able to recognise the type.
+After loading the type, the :ref:`definition_type_registry` will be able to recognize the type.
 Notice how the type definition and the structure are loosely coupled.
 It is indeed possible for a single structure to be considered valid for multiple types (e.g. `File` and `Image`).
 It is also possible that a structure matches a type but has additional attributes that are not part of the type definition.
 If you are interested in the interpretation of structures, checkout the :ref:`selection process <definition_selection_process>`.